aces/Loris-MRI/docs/02-Install.md

 DICOMs from the database `tarchive_*` tables.
 The only setting that impacts the display of this module are the regex settings in the `Configuration` module under the section `Imaging Modules`.
-These settings determine whether the Patient Name/Patient ID headers are displayed in full, or show up as **INVALID-HIDDEN**.
+These settings determine whether the Patient Name/Patient ID header values are displayed in full, or show up as **INVALID-HIDDEN**.

 More detailed specifications can be consulted in the